samducker/legend-state-workshop/slides/intro.md

 We could go a little crazy and hack up React's internals to know which component is currently rendering.

 Then we don't need any hooks, because state access is tracked automatically.
 I tried this, and it was really cool and worked in development, but it was super unreliable in production.
 And an update to React could easily break it, so that's a no-go.

+Most popular state libraries out there use one of those techniques.

 ?? &nbsp;&nbsp;&nbsp;&nbsp;   So how are we, any questions so far?
 -->